-There was a queer rapport between a manic young cop and several gays standing inside the wooden barricades.
+There was a queer rapport between a manic young cop and several gays standing inside the several gays standing inside the wooden barricades.
 Each side was trying to outdo the other in being friendly and funloving.
-The humor was forced (imagine tricky Dick playing up to college freshmen), and the sideburned rookie's use of the vernacular to gay hangers-on was clumsy, miraculously managing to combine bad grammar with bad taste. queens, all had heart attacks on the spot and swore oaths of revenge under their breaths.
-One breastless windbag treated them to a dissertation on the penal system: "You oughta be goddamn locked up, ya hear me?"
+The humor was forced (imagine tricky Dick playing up to college freshmen), and the sideburned rookie's use of the vernacular to gay hangers-on was clumsy, miraculously managing to combine bad grammar with bad taste.